ssis-unity/unity2022/Documentation/README.md

 - add `OnCollisionEnter()` function to the .cs code
 - create a second object (cylinder - tree)
-- add "Rigid Body 3D" to cube and tree object
+- add "Rigidbody" (not 2D) to the cube and tree object
 - the BoxCollider object should be added automatically
 - the objects now have a mass and react to gravity, moving in negative y direction